Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/holy_avenger.md

+---
+category: items
+layout: page
 name: Holy Avenger
-type: weapon
+tag: weapon

-# Holy Avenger
+title: Holy Avenger
+---

 _Weapon (any sword), legendary (requires attunement by a paladin)_

 You gain a +3 bonus to attack and damage rolls made with this magic weapon.
 When you hit a fiend or an undead with it, that creature takes an extra 2d10 radiant damage.